 The intent of USAI internships is to supplement academic scholarship with a pragmatic program that deals with the realities of the political process in international policy development.
-U.S.-Asia relations are undergoing a dramatic shift with the dynamism of unprecedented economic growth in Asia and its developing interdependence with the United States.

 To apply for our internship program, please submit your resume, a cover letter detailing when you are available to intern at the Institute, a plan of objectives, a brief description of your future academic and professional goals, and a short writing sample (1-4 pages).